yournextagency/producttrainer-test-assignment/README.md

 General requirements:
 - Use the latest Craft CMS version.
-- Deploy the website on [Hyperlane](https://hyperlane.co/), it is free.
+- Deploy the website on [Hyperlane](https://hyperlane.co/) or any other hosting of your choice.

 Website requirements:
 - Make sure to make everything on the website editable.